davfield-DD/reactjs.org/content/docs/state-and-lifecycle.md

   }
 ```

-Then you can update them independently with separate `setState()` calls:
+Then you can update them independently with separate `setState()` calls (here in equivelant arrow and regular function syntax):

 ```js{4,10}
   componentDidMount() {